 Hypnotherapy is done through relaxing the conscious mind so that we can speak directly to the subconscious mind.
 After an initial time spent on determining your goals for the session I’ll proceed to take you through progressively deeper levels of relaxation until the conscious mind is relaxed.
 I then use ideomotor or as I say let your fingers do the talking to locate the experiences or events that have caused the conditions that you’d like to address.
 By working with the subconscious mind we resolve those experiences and events so that they no longer control or affect your life in any way.
 I will also use some ego strengthening scripts to help reinforce the work that was done leaving you feeling wonderfully refreshed and energized.

 Hypnotherapy can also be accomplished by the patient himself, by means of a sort of self-hypnosis.
-A well-qualified hypnotherapist can make a recording, customized to a particular patient’s needs, and the client can then sit back, relax, and listen to the audio — as often as it takes to see results.
-Deep Inner Mind Hypnotherapy produces such hypnotherapy audio recordings tailored to each subject, and then delivers the mp3 file over the Internet so that a person can receive the mp3 quickly, and at a modest cost.
+A well-qualified hypnotherapist can make a recording, customized to help patients resolve a particular issue, and the client can then sit back, relax, and listen to the audio — as often as it takes to see results.
+Transform21 produces such hypnotic audio recordings and makes the mp3 files available for immediate download from their website.

 Symptoms and Conditions That Hypnotherapy Can Help